terraform-google-modules/terraform-google-kubernetes-engine/modules/beta-public-cluster/README.md

 The project has the following folders and files:

 - /: root folder
-- /examples: examples for using this module
+- /examples: Examples for using this module and sub module.
-- /helpers: Helper scripts
+- /helpers: Helper scripts.
-- /scripts: Scripts for specific tasks on module (see Infrastructure section on this file)
+- /scripts: Scripts for specific tasks on module (see Infrastructure section on this file).
-- /test: Folders with files for testing the module (see Testing section on this file)
+- /test: Folders with files for testing the module (see Testing section on this file).
-- /main.tf: main file for this module, contains all the resources to create
+- /main.tf: `main` file for the public module, contains all the resources to create.
-- /variables.tf: all the variables for the module
+- /variables.tf: Variables for the public cluster module.
-- /output.tf: the outputs of the module
+- /output.tf: The outputs for the public cluster module.
-- /readme.MD: this file
+- /README.MD: This file.
+- /modules: Private and beta sub modules.

 ## Templating